If there is something worrying you, there is always someone who can help you!

 We also have staff in school called DSLs (that means Designated Safeguarding Leads) who have had extra training on how to keep everyone safe and all the things that might cause you to be worried, scared, angry, sad or anxious - there's nothing that you could tell us that would shock or surprise us, we'll just do our best to help make the situation better.

 Mrs Bernadette Murphy

 Mrs Douglas, our Headteacher, is always available if you need someone to talk to.
 She's a good listener and she'll always make time for you.

 Lorna, our Family Support Worker, has special training and years of experience in helping children and families.
 There's a postbox outside the TREE room if you'd rather write down what you want to say.

-Mr Roden, our Deputy Headteacher, has also been at St Joseph's for a long time so he has lots of experience in knowing what to do and who to go to to get help.
-He's always calm and he'll always listen without judging.
+Mr Broomhead, our Deputy Headteacher, has been a part of our St Joseph's family for a long time, so he has lots of experience in knowing what to do and who to go to for help.
+He's very calm and caring and will always make time to listen.

 Mrs Murphy, our SENCO, has worked at St Joseph's for thirty years!
 She probably taught your parents too!
 She's always kind, always ready to listen and really wise too.